Personal Immigration

 For an applicant to qualify as a Student, or as a Child Student who is 16 or 17 years old, the Home Office caseworker must be satisfied on the balance of probabilities that the applicant is a genuine student.

-The Student and Child Student caseworking guidance, published for Home Office staff, tells caseworkers how to consider applications from people who wish to enter or remain in the UK to study under the Student or Child Student routes.
+The Student and Child Student Caseworking Guidance, published for Home Office staff, tells caseworkers how to consider applications from people who wish to enter or remain in the UK to study under the Student or Child Student routes.

 The caseworking guidance sets out the process and considerations when assessing whether an applicant is a genuine student.
 In making an assessment, the caseworker must consider all of the information provided in the application and, if applicable, in the credibility interview.